khudgins/documentation/agent/proxy/installation.rst

 Also in this file is ``disableUpstreamValidation``.
 You will want to change this to ``true`` for initial setup and testing.
-If left with its default value ``false``, the agent proxy will expect to validate the SSL chain of the upstream enStratus installation when it relays agent handshakes.
+If left with its default value ``false``, the agent proxy will expect to validate the SSL chain of the upstream Enstratius installation when it relays agent handshakes.
 During setup and testing, you should remove this security barrier to make sure everything else is working first.